ddessy/PlayerCentricRuleBasedAdaptation/README.md

 ## Deployment
 The source code of the asset together with its Visual studio solution can be found [here](https://github.com/ddessy/PlayerCentricRuleBasedAdaptation/tree/master/PlayerCentricRuleBasedAdaptationSource).
-After building of the solution the resulted dlls files have to be imported to the Unity project.
+After building the solution the resulted dll files have to be imported to the Unity project.

 ## Unit tests
 The source code of all unit tests can be found [here](https://github.com/ddessy/PlayerCentricRuleBasedAdaptation/tree/master/PlayerCentricRuleBasedAdaptationSource/UnitTestRuleBasedAdaptation).
 They can be executed with the test tool of the Visual Studio.